-Key performance indicators Governance, strategy, and partnerships
+Governance, strategy, and partnerships

-Democratic Services Measure City Governance Our community are provided with Target 2023-24 the informa Achieved 2021-22 ation they re Achieved 2022-23 equire to par Achieved 2023-24 rticipate in t Year End 2023- 24 VS Target he demo Variance Reason cratic process Percentage of meetings and committee agendas made available to the public within statutory timeframes (four clear working days under Council's standing orders).
-100% 100% 99% 100% ~ Resident satisfaction with access to the decision-making process. ≥ 80% 40% 41% 39% × Feedback from residents suggests many believe council decisions often ignore public input, like surveys and submissions, and that community feedback is often seen as just for show.
-Residents feel they have enough information to participate in democratic process. ≥ 80% 47% 51% 48% × Written feedback from residents suggests a prevalent perception that council decision-making frequently disregards public input, such as feedback from surveys and submissions,
+Measure Target Achieved Achieved Achieved Year End vs Target Variance 2023-24 2023-24

+Percentage of meetings and committee agendas made available to the public within statutory timeframes (four clear working days under Council's standing orders).
+100% 100% 99% 100% ✓ Resident satisfaction with access to the decision-making process. ≥ 80% 40% 41% 39% × Feedback from residents suggests many believe council decisions often ignore public input, like surveys and submissions, and that community feedback is often seen as just for show.
+Residents feel they have enough information to participate in democratic process. ≥ 80% 47% 51% 48% × Written feedback from residents suggests a prevalent perception that council decision-making frequently disregards public input, such as feedback from surveys and submissions, and that the council often solicits community feedback without genuine intent to incorporat it into decision-making processes.